How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 Exploit DB entry for Bonjour

-Pro Tip: Instead of restarting your Windows machine, head to Services and just restart the AirPrint service.
+Pro Tip: Instead of rebooting your Windows machine, just go to Services and restart the AirPrint service.

 It's faster to restart the AirPrint service than the whole computer